Everest Heli Trek – 12 days

 Day 12: Final Departure

-Details Itinerary
+Detailed Itinerary

 After arriving in Kathmandu, a delegate from Snow Bank Adventure will pick you up and take you to your hotel.
 At night, there will be an appreciated supper hosted by Snow Bank Adventure.

-• Accomodation: Over night at Star Hotel
+• Accommodation: Over night at Star Hotel

 • Meals: D